The Amityville Curse: Plot

 The next day, Mrs. Moriarty again stops by the house, but is confronted by an unseen assailant and thrown down the basement staircase to her death.
 Her murder is inadvertently recorded on a video camcorder Bill left in the house.
 Meanwhile, Debbie has a disturbing vision of a man hanging from a tree in the front of the house.
-Police are summoned after Mrs. Moriarty's body is found, and a detective tells Marvin about her connection to the house; he also divulges that police identified the murderer of the priest, a local teenage boy, but that he hung himself before he was apprehended.
+Police are summoned after Mrs. Moriarty's body is found, and a detective tells Marvin about her connection to the house; he also divulges that police identified the murderer of the priest, a local teenage boy, but that he hanged himself before he was apprehended.

 Abigail is disturbed by the event and leaves.
 Marvin begins attempting to decipher Debbie's dream diaries, which Bill realizes consist of Latin exorcism writing.
 Meanwhile, Debbie suffers a nightmare in which she witnesses the truth of the priest's murder: He was shot to death by his illegitimate son, conceived during a sexual tryst with a female parishioner, who sought vengeance for being abandoned.
 She awakens and searches for Marvin, whom she finds dead in the confession booth in the basement.
 There, she is confronted by Frank, now possessed by the priest's illegitimate son.
 Meanwhile, police investigating Mrs. Moriarty's murder review the video tape, and are able to identify Frank as the perpetrator based on his shoes, which are caught on tape.

 Meanwhile, Frank chases Debbie through the house, during which she disfigures him by burning his face.
 He continues to pursue her, attempting to impale her with a processional cross.
 Debbie manages to stop him by shooting at him with a nail gun.
 Abigail returns and finds Frank, apparently dead, but he reawakens and begins strangling her.
 Using the processional cross, Debbie stabs Frank through the chest, impaling him to death.
 Later, Debbie and Abigail are escorted out of the house by police.
 A detective shows Debbie a photograph of an infant boy—the priest's illegitimate son—found at the crime scene.
 He asks if it is hers, to which she responds that it belongs to the house.